looker-open-source/sdk-codegen/CONTRIBUTING.md

 The following is a set of guidelines for contributing to the sdk-codegen repository, which are hosted in the Looker Organization on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+## Contributor License Agreement

+Contributions to this project must be accompanied by a Contributor License Agreement (CLA).
+You (or your employer) retain the copyright to your contribution; this simply gives us permission to use and redistribute your contributions as part of the project.
+Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.

+You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.